Passengers of the Titanic: Third Class

 The third-class passengers or steerage passengers left hoping to start new lives in the United States and Canada.
 Third-class passengers paid £7 for their ticket, depending on their place of origin; ticket prices often included the price of rail travel to the three departure ports.
 Tickets for children cost £3.

 Third-class passengers were a diverse group of nationalities and ethnic groups.
 In addition to large numbers of British, Irish, and Scandinavian immigrants, other passengers were from Central and Eastern Europe, the Levant (Greater Syria), and Hong Kong.
-Some travelled alone or in small family groups.
+Some traveled alone or in small family groups.
 Several groups of mothers were travelling alone with their young children, including the Lefebvres, the Pålssons, and the Panulas.
 Most were going to join their husbands, who had already gone to America to find jobs, and having saved enough money, could now send for their families.